dmbarbour/wikilon/docs/AboutABC.md

 * move computations and data to a GPGPU
 * support and enable memoization or caching

 For example, an annotation `{&trash}` might indicate that a value will never be observed in the future, enabling its memory to be recycled while leaving a lightweight placeholder.
-And `{&trace}` might serialize a value to a debug output buffer, and also trash it.
+Use of `{&trace}` might serialize a value to a debug output buffer or queue.

-Correct use of annotations may be paired.
-For example, with explicit laziness we might use `{&lazy}` to mark a block to generate pending values, then use `{&join}` on pending values to observe them.
-Explicit `{&join}` is not as convenient as laziness by default, but it does simplify implementation.

-Annotations may require specific types.
+Annotations may be paired, e.g. such that a `{&fork}` to parallelize a computation must be paired with a `{&join}` to access its result.
+Pairing annotations can simplify a runtime implementation, but unfortunately does resist transparency of optimizations.

+Annotations may specify types, i.e. they can be *typed* identity functions.
 A simple case is that `{&text}` might require a `∀e.(text*e)` argument, and would compact the text value and ensure it serializes as embedded text.

-### Parallelism

-For scalable parallelism, I propose fork and join annotations together with a simple *process functions* (PF) and asynchronous futures concepts.

-        PF i o      [i → (o * (PF i o))]
-        {&fork}     ((PF i o) * e) → ((PF i (future o)) * e) {&join}     ((future a) * e) → (a * e)

-When a forked PF is called, a parallel runtime can immediately return an asynchronous future result and the next forked PF.
-Synchronization occurs upon attempting to 'join' the future result, and parallelism is achieved by delaying synchronization.
-(Copying a forked PF may also involve synchronization, but in practice should be a non-issue.)
-Returning the 'next' PF effectively allows for stateful processes models.
-Any model of process control signals, message passing, termination, etc. must be represented via the input-output data types.

-Process functions may be implemented with independent heaps, potentially as separate OS level processes, perhaps even distributed across physical nodes.
-The costs of initializing a process can generally be amortized over a series of calls to the process.
-A runtime may freely use heuristic pushback to keep fast producers from running too far ahead of slow consumers, i.e. to control memory overhead.
-PF parallelism can be efficient, scalable, predictable, and should generally be easier to control than Haskell's par/seq parallelism.

-*Note:* GPGPU and vector processing parallelism will be developed later, and will use an orthogonal basis.

-*Aside:* Serialization of process functions with parallelism/futures is non-trivial.
-One must model reconstruction of parallel futures with flexible relationships between processes.

-### Laziness

-Explicit laziness might be represented using annotations and futures.

-        {&lazy}     ([a → b] * e) → ([a → (future b)] * e)
-        {&join}     ((future a) * e) → (a * e)

-The join annotation is the same used for parallelism, enabling some opacity regarding the nature of a future.
-With laziness, any value may be wrapped as a future via `[]{&lazy}$`.

-Explicit laziness is much less expressive than implicit laziness.
-But that isn't a bad thing.
-There is no need to deal with cyclic values, tied knots, etc..
-And modeling infinite data structures with laziness should be discouraged anyway, because ideally we can remove annotations without inviting divergence.

-*Note:* Futures, laziness, fork, etc. are algebraic.
-A `{&lazy}{&lazy}` block should return a `(future (future b))` which must in turn be joined *twice* to access the data.
-In the general case, there may be intermediate computations between joins.
-If flag bits are used to represent block attributes, then `[block]{&lazy}{&lazy}` might need to be rewritten as the equivalent function `[[block]{&lazy}vr$c]{&lazy}` to preserve algebraic properties.

 ### Value Sealing